Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Why "aggregate"?
 It's the same benefit illustrated by the typical image of a truck versus many cars on a highway, where both solutions have the same capacity to transport the exact same number of people at the same time... <br> <br>
 - However, using `cars` congests the highway, causing issues like more traffic, slower speeds, and increased resource consumption.
 In contrast, "aggregating" all those people into a single `bus` makes traffic and speed more efficient. <br> <br>
 - The `cars` represent `overhead` (headers, footers, QoS, management, control, etc.) since they are traffic from different people who don't know each other, traveling in different cars (the classic segmentation into frames containing a payload, as is traditionally done in data transfer over a network).
-But... **if these people coordinated, they could travel more efficiently in the same bus, as long as they all come from the `same origin` and are going to the `same destination`.**
+But... **if these people coordinated, they could travel more efficiently in the same bus, as long as they all come from the `same origin` and are going to the `same destination`.** <br> <br>
 - This is what Frame Aggregation really does: it significantly reduces overhead and makes Wi-Fi much more efficient.

 ## 💊🚛 Frame Aggregation: `No Aggregation`